Joe Exotic: Early life

 The Schreibvogel family moved to Texas, where Exotic was enrolled at Pilot Point High School.
 After graduating from high school, he joined the Eastvale police department and was promoted to chief of the small department in 1982.
 He was outed to his parents as being homosexual by his estranged older brother Yarri, and in response their father made Exotic shake his hand and promise not to come to his funeral.

 Exotic has said that he was badly injured in 1985 when he crashed his police cruiser into a bridge, although his claims about the wreck have changed over time: In 2019, he told Texas Monthly that the incident was a spontaneous suicide attempt, but he told The Dallas Morning News in 1997 that he was forced off the road by an unidentified vehicle during a drug investigation.
-A 2019 investigation by New York, which included interviews of family members and local residents who knew him at the time, failed to find anyone who could recall such an event taking place, although he presented a photograph showing a wrecked car as evidence.
+A 2019 investigation by New York magazine, which included interviews of family members and local residents who knew him at the time, failed to find anyone who could recall such an event taking place, although he presented a photograph showing a wrecked car as evidence.

 Career

 Animals

 Soon after the auto accident, Exotic moved to West Palm Beach, Florida, and managed a pet store.
 A friend who worked at a drive-through safari park brought baby lions to his neighbor's home and let Exotic handle them.
 Exotic credits these experiences with inspiring him to work with animals.

 Exotic returned to Texas and worked at various jobs before opening a pet shop with his brother "G.W.", who shared Exotic's love of animals, in Arlington, Texas, in 1986.
 In 1997, after closing the first pet shop and opening a new one nearby, Exotic came into conflict with Arlington officials over repeated code violations for decorations and signs: He had been hanging gay pride symbols such as a United States flag with rainbow stripes in the shop windows, and he accused city inspectors of homophobia and of targeting the business because of his sexual orientation.
-In 1997 his brother was killed in an auto accident, and Exotic sold the pet shop and purchased a 16 acre Oklahoma farm with his parents.
+In 1997, his brother was killed in an auto accident, and Exotic sold the pet shop and purchased a 16 acre Oklahoma farm with his parents.
 Two years after his brother's death, the farm opened as Garold Wayne Exotic Animal Memorial Park in dedication to his brother.
 Two of Wayne's pets were the zoo's first inhabitants.

 In 2000, Exotic acquired his first two tigers, which had been abandoned.
 He said that the first animal rescue in his career as a zookeeper was an eleven-foot alligator with a severe eye infection.
 According to Exotic, he spoke by phone to Steve Irwin of Australia Zoo, whose vets provided advice on appropriate antibiotics for alligators and on treating an injured kangaroo.
 In 2006, after Irwin was killed by a stingray, Exotic dedicated a large indoor alligator complex inside the G.W.
 Zoo in his memory, naming it the Steve Irwin Memorial.
 Some of the alligators in the complex came from Michael Jackson's Neverland Ranch.